Resource Center FAQ

 The Homeless Services Site Evaluation Commission analyzed the current homeless services system in Salt Lake City and determined that a scattered site model, meaning more and smaller facilities throughout the community, would better serve homeless individuals and take pressure off of neighborhoods hosting services.

-Four new homeless resource centers will be built in Salt Lake City.
-Each facility will house no more than 150 individuals.
+Two new homeless resource centers will be built in Salt Lake City.
+Each facility will house no more than 200 individuals.
 Each facility will be designed to serve a particular homeless group, such as single women, single men, families, etc. The Board of Directors of Shelter the Homeless, Inc., owners of the current The Road Home facilitiy on Rio Grande Street, voted to close that faciliity after completion of the construction of the four new homeless resource centers.

-Four new homeless resource centers are proposed to be located in Salt Lake City.
+Two new homeless resource centers are proposed to be located in Salt Lake City.
 They will be located at:

 - 131 East 700 South